 Bockfest™ is the only time of the year when you can get real, locally brewed Bock Beer, and Bockfest™ is the only place where you can get the limitedly-brewed Schoenling Bock.
 Bockfest Hall will be host to these and a select number of other local Bock beers, while many participating venues will have these and additional Bock beers on tap.

 7.0% abv, OG: 17.5, IBU’s 27

-This year’s Schoenling Bock recipe was the winner of the 2012 Bloatarian Brewing League Home Brew Competition, and was created by Tim McKee.
+This year’s Schoenling Bock recipe was the winner of the 2015 Bloatarian Brewing League Home Brew Competition, and was created by Mike McDaniel.
 Schoenling Bock is a full flavored, dark lager.
-This is a light brown beer with bold malt flavors and a caramel sweetness that lasts through the finish.

 The brewers used generous amounts of Munich and Vienna malts to achieve a rich caramel flavor with just enough German hops to balance the malt.

 “Music to our lips, Spring in our souls”